ugoproto/ugo_py_doc/docs/Importing Data into Python.md

     [5 rows x 27 columns]

-- Plot histogram of one column of the DataFrame.
+- Plot histogram of one column of the `DataFrame`.

 ```python
 pd.DataFrame.hist(df[['disa10']])